MiniArt has announced the upcoming release of a new Junkers F13 mid-production variant in 1/48 scale.

 [continue reading…]

-The project is located in Foley, Alabama and is currently available for US $4,995, although bids are also being accepted.
-Click here to check out the complete listing, which includes many additional photos and details.
+The aircraft is located in Bristow, Oklahoma and is currently available for US $19,950, although bids are also being accepted.
+Click here to check out the eBay listing, which includes additional photos and details.

 Please Note: This post contains an eBay affiliate link.
 When you purchase through links on our site, we may earn an affiliate commission.

-As of this writing, the model is “almost ready,” although a final release date has not yet been announced.
-Click below to check out additional images.
+As of this writing, a final release date has not been announced, although it is “coming soon.”
+Click below to check out marking profiles, sprue images and box art.

 [continue reading…]

-The 304 page book is currently available for pre-order in hardcover and Kindle editions with release slated for March 17.
+The 72 page paperback publication is currently available for pre-order with release set for June 15.

 Product Page